California dreaming – modern update of mid-century style home by Robert Swatt

 "The view is the most important attribute of the house," says Swatt.
 "All of the major rooms face the view.
 Getting the spaces right was key to this achievement.

 "This included the preparation of a detailed furniture plan at the start of the project, so that we could tell how the individual pieces would relate to their specific spaces, and each other."

 Ensuring a seamless transition from room to room – and from indoors to out – owes as much to the material choice as it does to the opening up of circulation routes.

 "From the start the owners expressed a desire for a restrained palette, so the materials have been kept to a minimum – glass, stone and black walnut."

 Vein-cut travertine features on the floors and patios, and is augmented by Jerusalem stone.
 Cabinetry throughout house, and in particular the kitchen, is black walnut.

-"Keeping the material palette to a minimum has enabled us to not only create a cohesive living environment, but one that connects closely to the land," says Swatt.
+"The minimal material palette has enabled us to not only create a cohesive living environment, but also one that connects closely to the land," says Swatt.

 The materials – particularly the Jerusalem stone – were also specified to impart a sense of aged solidity that contrasts with the sleek architectural detailing.
 This is particularly evident on the north-facing side of the property, the one that is visible from the street.